jpartlow/kvm_automation_tooling/REFERENCE.md

 NOTE: The agent will be installed on server and db targets as well.

+NOTE: The openvoxdb-termini package will be installed on all server targets by default.
+Set $install_termini to false to skip this.

 #### Parameters

 The following parameters are available in the `kvm_automation_tooling::install_openvox` plan: